tedneward/tedneward/README.md

 ### Ask me about ...
 ... whatever comes to mind?

-### If you're an interviewer or are interested in hiring me ...
-...

 ### How to reach me ...
 You can always [email](mailto:ted@tedneward.com), [tweet](https://twitter.com/tedneward), [LinkedIn](https://www.linkedin.com/in/tedneward/), and if that doesn't give you enough options I suppose you could always [Google](https://lmgtfy.com/?q=ted+neward) me and see what comes up.